VainF/Reasoning-SFT/readme.md

 # Megatron-SFT

-This is a modified version of [NVIDIA Megatron-LM](https://github.com/NVIDIA/Megatron-LM) to support Supervised Fine-Tuning (SFT).
-Megatron-SFT masks the prompt and only trains on the response.
-This repo was used to train the hybrid reasoning model [Thinkless-1.5B-Warmup](https://huggingface.co/Vinnnf/Thinkless-1.5B-Warmup) via SFT.
+This repository is a customized version of [NVIDIA Megatron-LM](https://github.com/NVIDIA/Megatron-LM), extended to support Supervised Fine-Tuning (SFT). **Megatron-SFT** applies prompt masking to train exclusively on the response.
+It was used to train the hybrid reasoning model [Thinkless-1.5B-Warmup](https://huggingface.co/Vinnnf/Thinkless-1.5B-Warmup) using SFT.
+You can also use the code for standard SFT.

 ## Setup

-We heavily recommend using a docker container to run this code, since the installation of transformer engine and megatron-lm is not that easy!
+We recommend using a Docker container to run this code, as installing Transformer Engine and Megatron-LM might be a bit complex.

 ```bash
 # In your user account